FarmDyn/documentation/docs/template/fertilization_ordinance.md

                                     );
 ```

-Under the Fertilization Ordinance 2017, farms exceeding a stocking density of 3 livestock units per ha have to hold additional manure storage capacity.
+Under the Fertilisation Ordinance 2017, farms exceeding a stocking density of 3 livestock units per ha have to hold additional manure storage capacity.
 This is implemented with a binary trigger in FarmDyn.
 The variable *v_triggerStorageGVha* becomes one when the farm exceeds the livestock unit
 threshold.